romen/openssl/fuzz/README.md

     fuzz/$FUZZER-test $file

-To do all the tests of a specific fuzzer such as asn1 you can run
+To do all the tests of a specific fuzzer such as crl you can run

-    fuzz/asn1-test fuzz/corpora/asn1
+    fuzz/crl-test fuzz/corpora/crl

 or

+    make test TESTS=fuzz_test_crl

+Notice the corpus of the asn1 fuzzer has been split into 16 groups numbered from `0` to `f`.
+To do all the tests in a specific asn1 corpus group (e.g., `a`) you can run

+    fuzz/asn1-test fuzz/corpora/asn1/a

+or

+    make test TESTS=fuzz_test_asn1_a

+To do all the tests of the asn1 fuzzer you can run:

-    make test TESTS=fuzz_test_asn1
+    make test TESTS='fuzz_test_asn1_*'

 To run several fuzz tests you can use for instance: